 Are there opportunities to play hard too?

-“I’m not a social animal – but sometimes after lectures I’ll go with my friends to The Rocket, which is the Uni bar – we chat and play pool.”
-Sophia plans to take part more in the freshers’ activities this year as she didn’t do much in her first year.
+“I’m not a social animal – but sometimes after lectures I’d go with my friends to The Rocket, which is the Uni bar – to chat and play pool.”

 What are the lecturers like?